Mr Frank Rhinds

 Mr Rhinds commitment to his students and Okinawan Karate is without question, always on a quest to further his knowledge and understanding of true Okinawan Karate, Kobudo(weapons) Kata bunkai (application) Kyusho jitsu (vital points) Tuite jitsu (joint manipulation).

-After fourteen years of research and study he feels that this is only the beginning of a life long journey.
+After fifteen years of research and study he feels that this is only the beginning of a life long journey.